tv

 Video via Channel 9.

-On Friday, it was announced that the presenter would be wrapping up his role with Today and Nine.
+Back in January, it was announced that the presenter would be wrapping up his role with Today and Nine.

 "As most of you are well aware, our colleague Alex Cullen has not been on air with us this past week," Karl Stefanovic told viewers.